BlockchainCommons/LifeHashTool/README.md

 ⚠️ **NOTE:** To avoid having to code sign, the `install.sh` script does not copy the executable: it only creates a symbolic link to it.
 So if you delete the `.build` directory from the `LifeHashTool` directory, the link will no longer resolve.

+⚠️ **NOTE:** As of the release of LifeHash 6, LifeHashTool generates `.version2` LifeHashes by default.

 ## Usage

 Print the help: